 It also ensures that the entire process is completely professional, and removes any doubts.
 Moreover, the process ensures that your plan is tailored towards each specific employee, and will help them improve significantly.

 When your plan is complete, you can approach your employee again and provide them with the details of the plan.
 You should help and support them in understanding the plan and assist them in carrying it out.

 It is best to keep checking in with the employee.
 This is because the likely solutions are not short-term, but long-term, and it can take time for results to actualize.

 Constant checking-in aside, you should also have follow-up meetings, where you formally discuss the employee’s past and current performance, and whether there has been an improvement.
 You can also use this to discuss any other issues that may have come up.

 You should also try and provide further recommendations for improvement.
 The employee should also be able to give their opinions on the plan, such as whether they believe the plan is helping them or not.

-Employee performance plans can also be considered an employee engagement idea because it shows the employee that you care about them.
-You should make sure that the employee doesn’t feel that the performance plan is being implemented because it’s affecting the company.
+Employee performance plans can also be used to find out employee engagement trends and is an employee engagement idea too because it shows the employee that you care about them.
+You should make sure that the employee doesn’t feel that you are implementing the performance plan because it’s affecting the company.

 Make them understand that you’re helping them so that they try their best to improve upon the issues.
 You can easily design your employee performance plan but if you want an already designed plan, you can search online and find several kinds of employee performance plans.